 Good Practices that appear to be effective in Annual Reviews of Graduate Progress:

 These are examples of what seems to be effective in providing rich data about student performance and in the checking of technical items that reflect progress milestones (and prevent problems).
-This list has been generated by reviewing annual progress reviews submitted by departments at Virginia Tech for 2005-06, 2006-07 and 2007-08.

 - If students are responsible for assembling all the necessary materials for their departmental files, it builds investment in the process, increases awareness of progress (or lack of progress) and reduces the time expenditure for the faculty part of the review.

 - Self-evaluation by the student encourages self-reflection about progress and also helps build investment in the degree.